For a complete list of course offerings see the Degree Plans found in current and previous catalog's.

 CHM-112 | General Chemistry II | 4 credits

-A continuation of General Chemistry I. This course covers different facets of chemistry such as solution chemistry, acid-base and buffer systems, rate of reaction, chemical equilibrium, solubility of precipitates, electrochemistry, thermodynamics, nuclear chemistry, and the chemistry of different groups of elements.
+A continuation of General Chemistry I. This course covers different facets of chemistry such as solution chemistry, solubility of precipitates, chemical equilibria, acid-base and buffer systems, Redox reactions and electrochemistry, thermodynamics and reaction kinetics, nuclear chemistry, and the chemistry of different groups of elements.
 Lecture and laboratory.

 Prerequisite: Take CHM-111

 CHM-231 | Organic Chemistry I | 4 credits